rvesse/sparql-query-bm/README.md

 testing SPARQL servers (including queries, updates and GSP requests) can in principal be extended to test much more than that.

-It supports the testing of both remote SPARQL services and of ARQ in-memory datasets.
+It supports the testing of both remote SPARQL services and of any database than can be exposed via ARQs query API.

 The API is described by javadoc available at http://sparql-query-bm.sourceforge.net/javadoc/ and in the documentation at https://sourceforge.net/p/sparql-query-bm/wiki/

-The command line currently comprises three main tools:
+The command line currently comprises the following tools:

-- `benchmark` - Runs a benchmark of operations against a SPARQL server.
+- `benchmark` - Runs a benchmark i.e. a performance test
-- `soak` - Runs a soak test of operations against a SPARQL server.
+- `soak` - Runs a soak test i.e. a prolonged load test
+- `smoke` - Runs a smoke test i.e. a single run of the operation mix to see if anything produces an error
 - `operations` - Provides command line help with available operations

 See the [CLI documentation](https://sourceforge.net/p/sparql-query-bm/wiki/CLI) for examples